sayanbanerjee32/TASI_ERAv2_S22/README.md

 ##### Observation

-- All loss plateued
+- All loss plateaued
-- The output image is decided by the input label instad of input image
+- The output image is decided by the input label instead of input image
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.

 #### Experiment 5: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_MNSIT_image_and_label_v3_1.ipynb)
 Important features for this experiments are -